2021 Kia Soul

 - Battery Drain

-- Description/Symptoms: The battery may drain prematurely, causing the vehicle to not start.
+- Description/Symptoms: Premature battery drain causing issues such as the vehicle not starting.

 - Recalls: None Found